ubergoonz/docs-blog/docs/about/manual-of-me.md

 - I am comfortable working in a fast-paced environment and can adapt to changing priorities.
 I believe that flexibility and adaptability are key to success in today's dynamic tech landscape.
 - I value open communication and transparency.
 I believe that clear communication is essential for effective collaboration and problem-solving.
 - I am a lifelong learner and enjoy staying up-to-date with the latest trends and technologies.
 I believe that continuous learning is essential for personal and professional growth.
+- I alternates between working in office and remotely.
+    - On days that I work in the office, I prefer to arrive late in the morning and leave in the early afternoon.
+This allows me to avoid peak traffic hours and have a quieter work environment.
+    - On days that I work remotely, I prefer to start my workday in the late morning and continue into the evening.
+This allows me to take advantage of quieter hours and be more productive.
+    - With the exception on Fridays, I usually participate in meetings and collaborations till no later than 12 mindnight my local time.
+- I am comfortable with asynchronous communication and believe that it is essential for effective collaboration across different time zones.
+I use tools like email, chat, and project management software to stay connected with my team and stakeholders.

 ## My preferred communication style is ...